GoogleCloudPlatform/solutionbuilder-terraform-genai-doc-summarization/tutorial.md

 * Cloud Functions webhook is present under `./webhook` directory.
 The `entrypoint` function in the <walkthrough-editor-select-line filePath="./webhook/main.py" startLine="81" endLine="82" startCharacterOffset="0" endCharacterOffset="0">./webhook/main.py</walkthrough-editor-select-line> gets triggered when we send a document summarization request.
 This function is event driven and is called using Cloud Functions.
 * Terraform / infrastructure code is available in the `*.tf` files.

-We also strongly recommend that you familiarize yourself with the three-tier web app solution by reading the [solution guide](https://cloud.google.com/architecture/ai-ml/generative-ai-document-summarization).
+We also strongly recommend that you familiarize yourself with the Generative AI Document Summarization solution by reading the [solution guide](https://cloud.google.com/architecture/ai-ml/generative-ai-document-summarization).

 ## Edit the solution